-Longer-dated US government bond yields have risen sharply, whilst ultra-short (sub 1-year) yields have fallen slightly over the quarter resulting in a marked steepening in the yield curve.
-Many factors have contributed to this weakness, including upward revisions to growth and increasing inflationary concerns - amplified by the recent signing off on a further \$1.9 trillion stimulus package (taking the total to around \$5 trillion, or 23% of GDP).
+Longer-dated US government bond yields have risen sharply over the quarter resulting in a marked steepening in the yield curve.
+Many factors have contributed to this weakness, including upward revisions to growth and increasing inflationary concerns -amplified by the recent signing off on a further \$1.9 trillion stimulus package (taking the total to around \$5 trillion, or 23% of GDP).
 Both the IMF and OECD have upgraded their global growth forecasts for the year ahead and in the US, first quarter GDP is forecast to accelerate to close to 10%.
 Markets are now discounting the first rise in US interest rates in the first half of 2023 and there is a growing fear that the combination of ultra-loose monetary policy coupled with massive injections of fiscal stimulus may eventuate into a policy error with the Federal Reserve 'falling behind the curve'.
 In addition, this added fiscal push means increased bond issuance and markets continue to recall the after effects of 2013's 'taper tantrum' where yields spike higher when the Federal Reserve intimated at slowing the pace of their quantitative easing (QE) measures.
-We think this scenario remains some way off but it is unlikely to stop medium to long-dated yields trending higher in anticipation of the event - even the most cautious Fed approach to this event will no doubt stir some volatility.
-With ultra-short cash rates remaining anchored at currently low levels, the Fund retains a very defensive positioning to duration (interest rate risk).
-However we expect the short-end of the curve to start discounting an increase in interest rates later in the year which should provide an opportunity to slightly extend duration and lock into higher yields.
+We think this scenario remains some way off but it is unlikely to stop yields trending higher in anticipation of the event - even the most cautious Fed approach to this event will no doubt stir some volatility.
+The Fund remains defensively positioned from a duration perspective and this has resulted in strong relative performance to benchmark over the quarter.

 With government yields widely expected to rise further from current levels, corporates have been scrambling to issue bonds leading to record new issuance from investment grade (IG) companies in the first quarter.
 However, it has been a challenging start to the year for the IG market in general as the lack of any spread compression has left market direction at the mercy of the sovereign bonds, which have sold off aggressively.
 In contrast, high yield (HY) spreads have narrowed further with the US 10-year benchmark spread contracting by approximately 80 basis points over the quarter.
 This has been driven by record new issuance which has received very strong investor demand together with a yield "buffer" providing an element of compensation for higher government bond yields and investors ongoing search for yield.
-The Fund retains an overweight to both IG and high yield credit.
+The Fund retains a slight overweight to IG credit, and is overweight high yield.